 To win the Grand Jackpot, you are required to collect 15 special coins.
 In other words, fill the entire screen with coins.
 It shouldn’t be hard for an experienced bandido, right?

 Any 3 or more Scatter sacks of gold will deliver free spins.
 During Free Games, the Wanted poster can appear on all reels.
 It will serve the purpose of a mystery reveal symbol and unveil a paytable icon after the spin ends.
 When the posters burn away, hopefully you are left with more matching symbols than you anticipated.

-The Wild West is a fruitful theme for online software providers and many popular online pokies benefit from it.
+The Wild West is a fruitful theme for online software providers and many top rated online pokies benefit from it.
 Since Wild Chuco does not have an exact equivalent in the virtual gambling realm, all we can do is suggest you games that have the potential to bring you a similar experience.
-Four of our top choices are presented below.
+Four of our top choices are available in Australian casinos online.